StreamInsight Programming Considerations

 The new assemblies are installed side-by-side with the previously installed versions in the global assembly cache (GAC).

-In Microsoft Visual Studio, you can develop against any of the installed versions of StreamInsight.
+In does not provide technical support for these samples.
+Sample applications and assemblies should not be connected to or used with your production database or your report server without the permission of the system administrator.
+Visual Studio, you can develop against any of the installed versions of StreamInsight.
 The assemblies for each installed version appear in the Add Reference dialog box.

 If you compile an application against a newer version of StreamInsight, the application will fail with an exception if you run it against an older version of StreamInsight.